hkarani/bdk-flutter-reproducible-build/README.md

 - Prepares artifacts for distribution with confidence.

 ## Get Started
+### Requirements

+BDK Build Tool reverse-engineers Cargokit magic to run on top docker for Android and Linux targets.
+For macos and ios targets, you'll need a mac to build.

+**Android and Linux targets**
+- Docker
+- Dart and Flutter
+- Git

+**Macos and IOS targets**
+- Dart and Flutter
+- Rustup(NOT INSTALLED VIA HOMEBRE) Unlink `brew unlink rust` Run `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` for Cargokit to detect rustup
+- Git
+- Xcode(for ios)

+BDK Build Tool needs

  ____  ____  _  __     ____  _____ ____       ____  _   _ ___ _     ____
 | __ )|  _ \| |/ /    |  _ \| ____|  _ \     | __ )| | | |_ _| |   |  _ \